 These days, there are tons of fitness gadgets available to track everything you want to know about your workout.
-One of the most common features on fitness trackers is a heart rate monitor.
+One of the most common features on the best fitness trackers (opens in new tab) is a heart rate monitor.

 But knowing your heart rate gives you more information than simply how quickly your heart is beating (measured in beats per minute, or bpm).
-[What Is a Normal Heart Rate?]

 Overall, heart rate is a way to monitor exercise intensity, said Rui Li, an associate clinical professor of health sciences at Northeastern University in Boston.
 Heart rate is proportional to exercise intensity, Li told Live Science.
 In other words, as exercise intensity increases, heart rate also increases.